moofter/flite/README.md

 mock -r fedora-38-x86_64 --install lorax-lmc-novirt nano pykickstart wget mock -r fedora-38-x86_64 --shell --old-chroot --enable-network
 ```
 Now we're inside the mock environment.
 Time to build the iso.
-Use wget to grab the kickstart file form the repo or create a flite.ks file with nano and paste the contents of the kickstart file manually.
+Use wget to grab the kickstart file from the repo or create a flite.ks file with nano and paste the contents of the kickstart file manually.
 ```
 wget https://raw.githubusercontent.com/moofter/flite/main/flite.ks
 # edit the kickstart file to taste, it is safe to add/remove packages in the section I've added